adamkujawski/project-better-call-richard-backend/README.md

 After the repair, the mechanic can complete the request by editing it.

-** Unfortunately, the project without commits, because I forgot to properly configure the .gitignore :)
+** Unfortunately, the backend part without commits, because I forgot to properly configure the .gitignore :)

 ## Technologies
 * NodeJs